What is a Quantum Leap?

 Can we Quantum Leap the ‘Quantum Leaps’?

 Only one person seems to have had a major success here.
 Jack Ma virtually said ‘open sesame’ to a world of opportunities for small and medium businesses with Alibaba, enabling them with internet as a platform to do business.
-This prompter helped over thousands of Chinese small businesses to scale beyond the million dollar mark and can qualify Jack Ma as one of the most successful wealth creators in the planet.
+This prompter helped thousands of Chinese small businesses to scale beyond the million dollar mark and can qualify Jack Ma as one of the most successful wealth creators in the planet.

 Amazon’s FBA business, Facebook’s market place and Google AdWords are all giving additional momentum to small and medium businesses, albeit at a softer pace.
 Higher education institutions such as Stanford, LBS, U Pen, MIT are investing a lot of their brain power in researching this field for helping smaller businesses to gain momentum.